harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

 [TRINITY](https://github.com/trinityrnaseq/trinityrnaseq/wiki) is a software package for conducting de novo (as well as the genome-guided version of) transcriptome assembly from RNA-seq data.
 The Trinity package also includes a number of perl scripts for generating statistics to assess assembly quality, and for wrapping external tools for conducting downstream analyses.

+#### 1 Consult with Informatics Group staff about study design

+Not infrequently, Harvard researchers have come to us with assembly problems....AFTER they have devised a study design, picked samples, and conducted sequencing.
+While in our experience, de novo transcriptome assemblies are far more fragmented than the early performance assessments would suggest, there are aspects of sequencing experiments that can negatively impact assemblies.
+Please contact us so we can provide advice on designing your transcriptomics study, and help you avoid common pitfalls.

+#### 2 Examine quality metrics for sequencing reads

+Examining the base quality distribution, kmer frequencies and adapter contamination by position in the read is an important first step to understanding the underlying quality of your data.
+For example, an  increase in adapter frequency as one moves along a read is indicative of incomplete removal of adapter sequence during demultiplexing, a rather common occurrence.
+In addition, the presence of over-represented sequences can be indicative of adapter contamination, rRNA reads, or perhaps other exongenous contamination.

+Use [fastqc](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to examine quality metrics from your reads.
+An example slurm submission script is as follows:

+        #!/bin/bash
+        #SBATCH -p serial_requeue       # Partition to submit to
+        #SBATCH -n 16                   # Number of cores
+        #SBATCH -N 1                    # Ensure that all cores are on one machine
+        #SBATCH -t 0-3:00               # Runtime in days-hours:minutes
+        #SBATCH --mem 2000              # Memory in MB
+        #SBATCH -J FastQC               # job name
+        #SBATCH -o FastQC.%A.out        # File to which standard out will be written
+        #SBATCH -e FastQC.%A.err        # File to which standard err will be written
+        #SBATCH --mail-type=ALL         # Type of email notification- BEGIN,END,FAIL,ALL
+        #SBATCH --mail-user=<PUT YOUR EMAIL ADDRESS HERE>  # Email to which notifications will be sent

+        source new-modules.sh
+        module purge
+        module load fastqc/0.11.5-fasrc01

+        j=`basename $1`

+        mkdir -p fastqc_$j

+        fastqc --outdir fastqc_$j $1  2>&1 > $j.fastqc.sbatch.out

+The above script uses a command line argument, specified by $1, which would be the name of the fastq file.
+Thus, job submission would look something like:

+        sbatch myfastqcscript.sh mypurpleunicorn_1.fastq

+Outputs will include an html format report, and text files summarizing various quality metric information.
+Note, in the above script and those below, we use the practice of first loading new-modules to create access to the current module set, then purging any modules that might have gotten loaded from your .bash_profile or .bashrc file to avoid any conflicts, then loading any required modules for the current analysis.

-#### 1  Removing erroneous k-mers from Illumina paired-end reads
+#### 2  Removing erroneous k-mers from Illumina paired-end reads

-Because Trinity uses a DeBruijn Graph approach, constructing graphs from kmers, erroneous k-mers can adversely impact assemblies.
+Because the current state of the art transcriptome assemblers use a DeBruijn Graph approach that constructs graphs from kmers, erroneous k-mers can adversely impact assemblies.
 Because rare k-mers are likely due to sequencing errors, correcting reads such that rare k-mers are corrected to a more frequently occurring can improve assemblies.
+In theory, lowly expressed transcripts may lead to the occurence of biologically real, rare kmers that will get flagged as errors.
+However, assembly tools will generally do not do a good job of assembling lowly expressed transcripts anyway.
+Thus, in our opinion the benefits of rooting out errors that will impact the assembly of many transcripts outweigh any adverse effects on reconstruction of lowly expressed transcripts whose assembly will already be compromised by low read coverage.

-We use rCorrector(https://github.com/mourisl/Rcorrector), which besides being a top performer in side-by-side comparisons, includes tags in the fastq output that indicate whether the read has been corrected, or has been detected as containing an error, but is uncorrectable.
+We use rCorrector(https://github.com/mourisl/Rcorrector), which besides being a top performer in side-by-side comparisons of kmer-based read error correction tools, includes tags in the fastq output that indicate whether the read has been corrected, or has been detected as containing an error, but is uncorrectable.

 First, install a local version of rCorrector. cd into the directory within your home where you install software, and make a clone of rCorrector using git.
        	:::bash